socialatm/feed-generator/README.md

 ### Publishing your feed

 To publish your feed, go to the script at `scripts/publishFeedGen.ts` and fill in the variables at the top.
 Examples are included, and some are optional.
-To publish your feed generator, simply run `yarn publishFeed`.
+To publish your feed generator, simply run `npm run publishFeed`.

 To update your feed's display data (name, avatar, description, etc.), just update the relevant variables and re-run the script.